A Guide to EOIR Online Case Status

 Sometimes, a message will appear that says, “No case found for this A number.”
 This could mean that your court date has not been scheduled.

-Regardless of what the online system says, if you receive a paper notice detailing your next court date, you should follow up about it.
-In this situation, you can call the Immigration Court for more information or contact an attorney for help understanding what is going on.
+Regardless of what the online system says, you should follow up if you receive a paper notice detailing your next court date.
+In this situation, you can call the Immigration Court for more information or contact an attorney to help understand what is happening.

 You should also call the Immigration Court if the notice has a different date from the one listed on the immigration website or hotline.
 It is crucial to appear for all court dates during the immigration process, so do not ignore any notices about your case.